projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

    SR-IOV VF Enable Flow

-The application enables n VF devices via a SR-IOV PF device *sysfs* node.
+The application enables n VF devices via a SR-IOV PF device ``sysfs`` node.
-The hypervisor intercepts all SR-IOV capability access and checks the *VF\_ENABLE* state.
-If *VF\_ENABLE* is set, the hypervisor creates n virtual devices after 100ms so that VF physical devices have enough time to be created.
-The Service VM waits 100ms and then only accesses the first VF device's configuration space including *Class Code, Reversion ID, Subsystem Vendor ID, Subsystem ID*.
+The hypervisor intercepts all SR-IOV capability access and checks the ``VF_ENABLE`` state.
+If ``VF_ENABLE`` is set, the hypervisor creates n virtual devices after 100ms so that VF physical devices have enough time to be created.
+The Service VM waits 100ms and then only accesses the first VF device's configuration space including Class Code, Reversion ID, Subsystem Vendor ID, Subsystem ID.
 The Service VM uses the first VF device information to initialize subsequent VF devices.

 SR-IOV VF Disable Flow